 Essential oils have gone from being an obscure aspect of botany to an all round marketing ‘good thing’.
 Almost every product you buy from washing powder to shampoo trumpets that they contain ...Read More

 For cleaning products I use a combination of bought and what I have in the cupboard in conjunction with a bloody good scrub... i.e. both chemical and manual cleaning.
-Chemical Cleaning uses ...Read More
+Chemical Cleaning uses the ...Read More

 Oh joy - just sourced some plastic free sponge cloths.
 I love these things.
 Sponge cloths are extremely porous and great for wiping up water.
 Plus they dry really quickly.
-I love ...Read More
+I love my cotton ...Read More

 Although I use natural cleaning products like soap, bicarbonate of soda and occasionally Ecover cleaning products, I prefer not to.
 Cold water and elbow grease clears most things.
 I know I sound ...Read More